Uterine cancer facts

-The American Cancer Society estimates that in 2020, 65,620 women, an average of 179 a day, will be diagnosed with uterine cancer in the United States, and 12,590 women, approximately 34 women each day, will die from this disease.
+The American Cancer Society estimates that in 2021, 66,570 women will be diagnosed with uterine cancer in the United States, and 12,940 women will die from this disease.
 Despite being the third most common cancer in women, there is very little public awareness about uterine cancer, and research funding has traditionally lagged behind that for other cancers.
 Uterine cancer is highly curable if caught early.
-In contrast to overall cancer statistics, the number of uterine cancer cases continues to increase.
+In contrast to overall cancer statistics, the number of uterine cancer cases and deaths from this disease continue to increase.

 What is a SPORE?

 Specialized Programs of Research Excellence (SPOREs) are funded by the National Cancer Institute (NCI) through specialized center grants (P50s) that promote interdisciplinary research and move basic research findings from the laboratory to clinical settings, involving both cancer patients and populations at risk of cancer.
 The focus is a bidirectional approach to translational research, moving laboratory discoveries to clinical settings or clinical observations to the laboratory environment, all with the goal of improving cancer prevention, early detection, treatment, and survivorship.